 Which One Is Better for Gaining Muscles?

-If you are looking to gain muscle, maybe you’d prefer Huel for the higher protein concentration.
+If you are looking to build muscle, maybe you’d prefer Huel for the higher protein concentration.
 But Shakeology’s protein blend is much better.
 Besides, who uses a meal replacement as a post workout drink?

 That said, if high protein is a deciding factor for you, then go for Huel.